Evita (1996 film)

-Evita is a 1996 American musical historical drama film based on the 1976 concept album of the same name produced by Tim Rice and Andrew Lloyd Webber, which also inspired a 1978 musical.
-The film depicts the life of Eva Perón, detailing her beginnings, rise to fame, political career and death at the age of 33.
-Directed by Alan Parker, and written by Parker and Oliver Stone, Evita stars Madonna as Eva, Jonathan Pryce as Eva's husband Juan Perón, and Antonio Banderas as Ché, an everyman who acts as the film's narrator.
+Evita is a 1996 American biographical musical drama film based on the 1978 stage musical by Tim Rice and Andrew Lloyd Webber, which itself originated as a 1976 concept album.
+Directed by Alan Parker from a screenplay he co-wrote with Oliver Stone, the film depicts the life of Argentine actress-turned-politician Eva Perón, detailing her beginnings, rise to power, and untimely death.
+It stars Madonna in the title role, with Jonathan Pryce as her husband Juan Perón and Antonio Banderas as Ché, an everyman who serves as the film's narrator.

-Following the release of the 1976 album, a film adaptation of the musical became mired in development hell for more than fifteen years, as the rights were passed on to several major studios, and various directors and actors considered.
+A film adaptation of the musical languished in development for over fifteen years, as rights passed on to several major studios, and various directors and actors considered.
 In 1993, producer Robert Stigwood sold the rights to Andrew G. Vajna, who agreed to finance the film through his production company Cinergi Pictures, with Buena Vista Pictures distributing the film through Hollywood Pictures.
 After Stone stepped down from the project in 1994, Parker agreed to write and direct the film.
-Recording sessions for the songs and soundtrack took place at CTS Studios in London, England, roughly four months before filming.
-Parker worked with Rice and Lloyd Webber to compose the soundtrack, reworking the original songs by creating the music first and then the lyrics.
+Recording sessions for the songs and soundtrack took place at CTS Studios in London, roughly four months before filming.
+Parker worked with Rice and Lloyd Webber to compose the soundtrack, reworking the music and lyrics to the original songs.
 They also wrote a new song, "You Must Love Me", for the film.
-Principal photography commenced in February 1996 with a budget of $55 million, and concluded in May of that year.
-Filming took place on locations in Buenos Aires and Budapest, and on soundstages at Shepperton Studios.
+Principal photography commenced in February 1996 and concluded in May of that year.
+Filming took place on locations in Buenos Aires and Budapest as well as on soundstages at Shepperton Studios.
 The film's production in Argentina was met with controversy, as the cast and crew faced protests over fears that the project would tarnish Eva's image.

 Evita premiered at the Shrine Auditorium in Los Angeles, California, on December 14, 1996.
 Hollywood Pictures gave the film a platform release, which involved releasing it in select cities before expanding distribution in the following weeks.
 The film had a limited release on December 25, 1996, before opening nationwide on January 10, 1997.
-It grossed over $141 million worldwide.
-The film received a mixed critical response; reviewers praised Madonna's performance, the music, costume designs and cinematography, while criticism was aimed at the pacing and direction.
-Evita received many awards and nominations, including the Academy Award for Best Original Song ("You Must Love Me"), and three Golden Globe Awards for Best Picture – Comedy or Musical, Best Original Song ("You Must Love Me") and Best Actress – Comedy or Musical (Madonna).
+It grossed $141 million worldwide against a $55 million budget and received mixed reviews; while Madonna's performance, the music, costume designs, and cinematography were praised, criticism was aimed at the pacing and direction.
+Evita received numerous accolades, including the Academy Award for Best Original Song (for "You Must Love Me"), and three Golden Globe Awards: Best Motion Picture – Comedy or Musical, Best Original Song ("You Must Love Me"), and Best Actress – Comedy or Musical (Madonna).